elves/elvish/_website/README.md

     and some custom preprocessors in the `tools` directory.

 To build the website, just run `make`.
-The built website is in the `_dst` directory; to preview, run an HTTP server within it.
+The built website is in the `_dst` directory.
+You can then open `_dst/index.html` or run an HTTP server within `_dst` to preview.

-Opening `_dst/index.html` almost works, except that browsers will show the directories as file lists instead of using the `index.html` file, so if you click e.g. "Learn" in the nav bar, you will need to manually click the `index.html` within it.
+**NOTE**: Although the website degrades gracefully when JavaScript is disabled, local viewing works best with JavaScript enabled.
+This is because relative paths like `./download` will cause the browser to open the corresponding directory, instead of the `index.html` file under it, and we use JavaScript to patch such URLs dynamically.

 # Commit History